Neutral-Current Electroweak Physics and SMEFT Studies at the EIC: Complete set of fitted results on Wilson coefficients

 It should be noted that there appear flat directions in the fits of certain pairs of Wilson coefficients with the projected EIC data that utilize the deuteron beam.
 Examples include $ (C_{eu}, C_{ed}) $ and $ (C_{\ell u}, C_{\ell d}) $.
 We can explain these observations analytically.
 We find that these pairs always appear in a specific way in asymmetry expressions, for example $ 2C_{eu} - C_{ed} $ for electron PV asymmetries with unpolarized deuteron.
 In all such cases, only one of the data families exhibits this behavior, with the degeneracy broken by another data family.

-Our results on the bounds from Wilson coefficients in simultaneous $(2+1)$-parameter fits with the beam polarization as an additional parameter can be summarized as follows: \begin{itemize} \item Proton asymmetries impose much stricter bounds than deuteron. \item Unpolarized hadron asymmetries lead to stronger correlations than the polarized ones. \item The three types of asymmetries of deuteron and proton considered in this work, together with the LHC data, are complementary to each other in the sense that they offer distinct correlation patterns. \item The projected EIC data are capable of resolving all flat directions that appear in the LHC Drell-Yan data. \item The bounds from the projected EIC data can be much stronger than the LHC data, indicating that the EIC has an important role to play in future probes of the SMEFT. \end{itemize}
+Our results on the bounds from Wilson coefficients in simultaneous $(2+1)$-parameter fits with the beam polarization as an additional parameter can be summarized as follows: \begin{itemize} \item Proton asymmetries impose much stricter bounds than deuteron. \item Unpolarized hadron asymmetries lead to stronger correlations than the polarized ones. \item The three types of asymmetries of deuteron and proton considered in this work, together with the LHC data, are complementary to each other in the sense that they offer distinct correlation patterns. \item The projected EIC data are capable of resolving all flat directions that appear in the LHC Drell-Yan data. \item The bounds from the projected EIC data can be much stronger than the LHC data, indicating that the EIC has an important role to play in future probes of the SMEFT. \end{itemize} We can ask what happens when more than two Wilson coefficients are turned on simultaneously.
+We study this in Section~\ref{app:sixd_fits}, where we turn on six Wilson coefficients.
+The resulting bounds are 20 to 30\% weaker than the ones found here in the $2d$ case.
+We note that no flat directions appear in these fits, indicating that the EIC can fully probe this parameter space without degeneracies.